Ladvien/ladvien.github.io/_posts/2020/2020-07-11-python-serial-terminal-with-arduino-and-bleak.md

 * `write_characteristic` -- the characteristic on the remote device which we can write data.
 * `data_dump_handler` -- this is the function to call when we've filled the `rx` buffer.
 * `data_dump_size` -- this is the size of the `rx` buffer.
 Once it is exceeded, the `data_dump_handler` function is called and the `rx` buffer is cleared.

-Alongside the arguments are internal variables which track device state.

-The variable `self.connected` tracks whether the `BleakClient` is connected to a remote device.
-It is needed since the `await self.client.is_connected()` currently has an issue where it raises an exception if you call it and it's not connected to a remote device.
-Have I mentioned `bleak` is in progress?

-`self.selected_device` hangs on to the device you selected when you started the `app`.
-This is needed for reconnecting on disconnect.

-The rest of variables help track the incoming data.
-Honestly, they'll probably be refactored into a [DTO](https://en.wikipedia.org/wiki/Data_transfer_object) at some point.

 ```py
 class Connection: